texx94/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

 * User API : [http://localhost/auth](http://localhost/auth)
 * Movie API : [http://localhost/api](http://localhoast/api)

-To validate the API implementation just execute the followings commands.
+To validate the API implementation just execute the following commands.
 Do this when the two servers are running.

 ```bash
 cd microservices/server-specs